astrotars/stream-flutter/README.md

 }
 ```

-Here we use [Stream Java's](https://github.com/GetStream/stream-java) `CloudClient` from the `Cloud package` (https://getstream.github.io/stream-java/io/getstream/cloud/package-summary.html).
-This client takes our frontend token and allows the mobile app to communicate directly with Stream.
+Here we use [Stream Java's](https://github.com/GetStream/stream-java) `CloudClient` from the [Cloud package](https://getstream.github.io/stream-java/io/getstream/cloud/package-summary.html).
+This set of classes take our frontend token which allows the mobile app to communicate directly with Stream.
 We are authenticated only to post activities for the actor `SU:john`.
 Since we aren't storing a corresponding object in a database, we generate an id to keep each post unique.
 We also pass along a message payload which is what our followers will see.

 You may be wondering what the `client.flatFeed("user")` is referring to.
 In order for this to work, we need to set up a flat feed called "user" in Stream.
 This is where every user's feed, which only contains their messages will be stored.

-Inside of your development app create a flat feed called "user":
+Inside of your Stream development app create a flat feed called "user":

 ![](images/create-user-feed.png)